 The summer break is officially over.
-The kids return to school after the long weekend in just a few days, and we are ready for the new routine.
+After the long weekend, the kids return to school in just a few days, and we are ready for the new routine.

-Mornings can be chaotic once school starts, but I am sharing some tips we use at home to help make our school mornings go smooth.
+Mornings can be chaotic once school starts, but I am sharing some tips we use at home to help make our school mornings go smoothly.

 I hope you all have the best return to school.